-Children 16 and under will be admitted for free, and still require a Child ticket.
+Children 15 and under will be admitted for free, and still require a Child ticket.
 Children aged 16-18 require full-price tickets.
 Be prepared to show proof of age.
 Children under 18 must be accompanied by a parent or guardian.
-If you plan to bring a child, please read the Kids at Kiwiburn survival guide.
+If you plan to bring a child, please read more in the Kiwiburn survival guide.